-Botswana makes a welcome return to third place ahead of Namibia, Sao Tome and Ghana, surely the most democratic country in sub-Saharan Africa, which again changed its government at the ballot-box in December, 2017.
-South Africa, in 7th place is next, but this country has fallen away recently under Jacob Zuma.
+Botswana is in third place but sadly has drifted back in the last few years.
+That country can do better.
+Next come Namibia, Sao Tome and Ghana, surely the most democratic country in sub-Saharan Africa, which again changed its government at the ballot-box in December, 2017.
+South Africa, in 7th place is next, but this country went backwards under Jacob Zuma.
 Seychelles, Benin, Senegal, Burkina Faso, Lesotho, Malawi and Cote d'Ivoire are the only other nations who have attained half marks.

 All in all, for poverty crusaders everywhere, it has to be hugely disappointing that only 14 out of 49 governments (28%) pass the test in 'providing the tools' to allow their people to shake off poverty.
 And 16 years on from the formation of the AU there really can no longer be any excuse for this paucity of effort.